GDX-X/Rockstar-Games-Uncensored-PS2/Readme.txt

+These cheat codes will reactivate blood and Rampage

 How do I know my version of my Grand Theft Auto.

 Mount or Open your .ISO with Winrar and Open system.cnf and check VER =